The Greek Warriors

 Welcome to our website.
 The Greek Warriors is a dedicated living history group, recreating the ancient Greek Hoplite Warrior.
 Our arms an armor portray the classic Greek Warrior in full panoply.
 Check the "About Us" page to find out more about The Greek Warriors, and where to see us next.

-The Greek Warriors were on The History Channel, Monday, October 23rd 2006 at 9:00 PM eastern standard time.
-We took on the roll of Macedonians in the army of Phillip ll and Alexander the Great.
-Watch The Greek Warriors in action again as the show is re-broadcast, plus you can also purchase the DVD directly from The History Channel.
+The Greek Warriors were also on The History Channel for a program called, Greece: Engineering an Empire, The Age of Alexander.
+We took on the roll of Macedonian soldiers in the army of Phillip ll and Alexander the Great.
+Watch The Greek Warriors in re-broadcasts or you can get the DVD from The History Channel's website at:

-More about ancient Greek Hoplite Warriors.
+More about ancient Greek Hoplite Warriors

 Hoplites, which means "weaponed or armed men" crafted sophisticated weaponry and armor to meet what came to be formalized Hellenic shock warfare.
 The helmet, breastplate, and greaves were constructed entirely of bronze, providing immunity from the attacks of most swords, missiles, and spears.
 An enormous three-foot shield which the Greeks called an Aspis covered half the infantryman's own body.
 Each Hoplite depended on the man next to him to shield his own unprotected right side.
 A unique double grip allowed the oppressive weight to be held by the entire left arm, and the shield's concave shape permitted the rear ranks to rest it on their shoulders.
 Offensively, the Hoplite depended on his nine-foot spear; should the shaft break, he might turn around what was left of its length to employ the reverse end, which was outfitted with a bronze spike.
 A reserve iron sword was carried in case the spear was lost altogether.